Encorafenib (Braftovi®) and binimetinib (Mektovi®)

 Blood pressure

 This treatment can cause high blood pressure.
-Your doctor or nurse will check your blood pressure regularly during treatment.
-If needed they will give you medicines to control your blood pressure.
+You will have your blood pressure regularly checked during treatment.
+If needed, you will be prescribed medicines to control your blood pressure.

 Anaemia (low number of red blood cells)